tinybirdco/mockingbird/apps/docs/pages/schemas.md

 # Schemas

-Schemas are how you define what your synthetic data should look like.
+Schemas are how you define what your mock data should look like.
 They are defined as JSON Objects, with each key representing a field in the data.

 Each top-level key is the name of the field, in database terms, this would be your column name.
 Each key is an object, beneath which, you must define a `type` field.
 The value of the `type` field must be one of the supported [Data Types](./data_types.md).
 Some Data Type require parameters, which are supplied with a `params` key at the same level as the `type` key.
 The `params` key is also an object, beneath which you must supply the key-value pairs as required by the `type`.